 The Strangerers, a comedy serial by Rob Grant (one half of the Grant/Naylor partnership that created Red Dwarf) takes its concept directly from this trope - the aliens assume a 1950s identity, and tumble into all manner of jolly japes as they wrack their brains to remember this strange human practice of 'walking' and the lift for their hotel bedroom.

 In Lexx, aliens are tipped off to the existence of life on Earth by Marconi's experiments with transatlantic radio.

-While no aliens have been explicitly said to have discovered Earth because of our TV and radio, they certainly do enjoy it.
-Doctor Who's nemesis The Master is particularly pleased by our invention of the Teletubbies.
+While no aliens in Doctor Who have been explicitly said to have discovered Earth because of our TV and radio, they certainly do enjoy it.
+The Doctor's nemesis the Master is particularly pleased by our invention of the Teletubbies.

 The Filk song Extra-Terrestrial Outrage by Diana Gallagher has aliens arrive in the late 21st Century to declare war on Earth ... because they're angry about the cancellation of Star Trek: The Original Series.

 The Split Enz song Poor Boy frames this trope in a romantic context.